gangural/remove_vbox_log/README.md

 # remove_vbox_log
 Simple Python 3 script to remove all VirtualBox log files for current user.
 Usually they are located at home directory where all VMs are stored.
-Each VM has own log files, up to three.
+Each VM has own log files, up to four.

 ![Example of log files](https://i.imgur.com/zOA5u7e.png)